3 Surprising Ways Your Face Ages That Have Nothing To Do With Wrinkles

 When we talk about skin and facial aging, attention often goes to fine lines.
 Avoiding wrinkles, the beauty industry might have us believe, is the end-all-be-all of looking youthful.

 But in reality, aging is far more complex.
-There are many factors that influence how a face changes overtime, from bone density and fat volume to strength of the barrier and muscle tone.
-So addressing signs of aging isn’t as simple as wiping away wrinkles, as there are many other considerations and indicators.
-Including, but certainly not limited to, these three factors.
+There are many factors that influence how a face changes over time, from bone density and fat volume to the strength of the barrier and muscle tone.
+So addressing signs of aging isn't as simple as wiping away wrinkles, as there are many other considerations and indicators including, but certainly not limited to, these three factors.

 As we get older, we lose bone density.
-The body’s ability to build new bone (aka ossification) diminishes, but the process of bone breakdown (aka resorption) occurs at the same rate.
-For most, this change starts at around middle-age, with osteoporosis impacting nearly 20% of women and 5% of men1 ages 50 and up.
+The body's ability to build new bone (aka ossification) diminishes, but the process of bone breakdown (aka resorption) occurs at the same rate.
+For most, this change starts around middle age, with osteoporosis impacting nearly 20% of women and 5% of men ages 50 and up.
 Bone mineral density (BMD) can impact mobility, strength, and yes, even the appearance of the face.

 Bone loss is one of the biggest drivers of facial aging according to aesthetics rejuvenation specialist Lisa Goodman, MPAS, founder of Goodskin Clinics.
 "Aging isn't all about wrinkles—it's about facial balance, the position of things," she says, noting that when our bone structure changes, that information reads as aging.
 "So at an earlier age, we want to help women retain bone."